August 28, 2018

 When the hilarity died down, I did what any self-respecting cook would do.
 I retrieved the sugar bowl from the kitchen and we passed it around, lifting the crust and sprinkling generous amounts on the cooked berries.

-I pieced together what, exactly, had occurred.
+I surmised what, exactly, had occurred.
 When I pulled the berries from the freezer and put them in a bowl to thaw there was an excess of liquid.
 Seeing the berries look like they should for pie filling, I simply forgot to add the sweetener.

 Sugar.
 Always remember to put sugar in your pies.
 And remember to be careful where you go to pick your berries.
 Mom said.